Accessibility Advisory Committee

 Purpose of the Committee:

-- Make recommendations relating to the setting of objectives and policies to be followed in connection with accessibility matters within the City;
+- Make recommendations relating to the setting of objectives and policies regarding accessibility matters within the City;

-- Make recommendations relating to the status of accessibility programs and their relationship to community needs;
+- Make recommendations regarding accessibility programs and their relationship to community needs;

 - Make recommendations relating to capital projects;